Median scoring rules now supported! *

 - In the “SCHEDULE” section, extend the game info columns to row 383.
 This should equate to 380 games.

-Those that have followed PlayoffComputer from its early days as an Excel Spreadsheet know this is a (sometimes foolish) passionate mission.
+Those that have followed PlayoffComputer from its early days as an Excel Spreadsheet know this is a (mostly foolish) passionate mission.
 Suggestions, questions, and discussions are welcome via apps(at@)zelapeak.com.
-Note that at certain times of the year a response may not be immediate.
+Note that due to the small size of this operation a response may not be immediate.